digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 3. The participant checks that version *v_next* of *p* is a valid upgrade of version *v* of *p*.

-| This means that “being a valid upgrade” for a package is context
+| This means that "being a valid upgrade" for a package is context
   dependent: it depends on what packages are already installed on the participant.
 | It is also *modular*: checks are performed at the package level.
 That
-  is, a new version of a package is rejected as soon as it contains some element which doesn’t properly upgrade its counterpart in the old package, even if some other elements do.
+  is, a new version of a package is rejected as soon as it contains some element which doesn't properly upgrade its counterpart in the old package, even if some other elements do.

 Modules